seanmcilroy29/sean/TS/RMSS.md

 ```
 This is a maximum duration because the end-device’s application might decide to revert to class A before the end of the session, this decision is application specific.

 *Periodicity* encodes the classB ping slot periodicity for the multicast group.
-The encoding format is the same than for the Periodicity field of the **PingSlotInfoReq** classB MAC command defined in LoRaWAN.
+The encoding format is the same than for the Periodicity field of the **_PingSlotInfoReq** classB MAC command defined in LoRaWAN.

 *DlFrequ*: Encodes the frequency used for the multicast.
 This field is a 24 bits unsigned integer.
 The actual channel frequency in Hz is 100 x DlFrequ whereby values representing frequencies below 100 MHz are reserved for future use.
 This allows setting the frequency of a channel anywhere between 100 MHz to 1.67 GHz in 100 Hz steps.
-This field has the same meaning and coding as LoRaWAN NewChannelReq MAC command ‘Freq’ field.
+This field has the same meaning and coding as LoRaWAN *NewChannelReq* MAC command 'Freq' field.

 In regions where the classB beacon is transmitted following a frequency hopping pattern, DlFrequ=0 signals the end-device to use the default classB default frequency hopping scheme.
 That scheme is defined in the classB section of the LoRaWAN specification.
 In that case, Class B downlinks use a channel which is a function of the Time field of the last beacon (see Beacon Frame content) and the multicast address McAddr.